Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There’s two ways to look at this.

-Either they’re no longer into tennis (which is unlikely), or they’re selling you something that currently has a band-aid solution and will fail after a short amount of time.
+Either they’re no longer into tennis, or they’re selling you something that currently has a band-aid solution and will fail after a short amount of time.

 Get an Advantage Over the Competition

-You don’t know where your current skills are going to take you, but there’s only one way to find out.
+You don’t know where your current skills are going to take you, but there’s only one way to find out – KEEP WORKING AT IT!

-Regardless of your age or current skill level, you can still hit the pro circuit with enough due diligence and hardcore practice.
+Regardless of your age or current skill level, you can greatly improve your court skills with lots of practice.